thota-sasanth/thota-sasanth/README.md

 </p>

 ## About Me:
-I am a Master of Science in Computer Science student from Stony Brook University (SUNY), New York.
-I have practical industry experience in the fields of Software Engineering & Machine Learning.
-I'm passionate about solving real world problems through programming.
-I'm interested in -
+I'm Sasanth, and I'm passionate about leveraging technology to solve complex problems and make impactful contributions.
+With a 🎓 Master's in Computer Science from Stony Brook University (SUNY) and a Bachelor's in Computer Science from the Indian Institute of Technology (IIT) Bhilai, I bring a strong academic foundation to my work.
+Throughout my career, I've actively engaged in Software Engineering, Data Science, and Machine Learning, undertaking diverse projects that have sharpened my skills and expanded my expertise.
+I'm committed to continuous learning and growth, always eager to acquire new skills and push my limits as a developer. 📈 I'm interested in -

 > * Full Stack Development <br>
 > * Machine Learning Operations (MLOps) <br>